 - D.J.
 Sweeney and W.S.
 Charlton, "Nuclear Weapons Proliferation Pathway Utility Attribute Weighting Survey", 53rd Annual Meeting of the Institute of Nuclear Materials Management, Orlando, Florida, 15-19 July 2012.

 - D.J.
 Sweeney, W.S.
-Charlton. , "Proliferation Pathway Decision Analysis for Nuclear Weapons Latency", Proceedings of the INMM 52nd Annual Meeting, Palm Desert, CA, July 17-21, 2011.
+Charlton. , "Proliferation Pathway Decision Analysis for Nuclear Weapons Latency", 52nd Annual Meeting of the Institute for Nuclear Materials Management (INMM), Palm Desert, CA, July 17-21, 2011.

 - D.J.
 Sweeney and W.S.
 Charlton, "Latency as a Basis for Safeguards", Transactions of the 2009 American Nuclear Society Winter Meeting, Washington, D.C., November 15-19, 2009.